 5. In a subway desert

 Location.
 Location.
 Location.
 And in New York City, those words refer to living within a quick walk (three to five minutes, usually) of a “good” subway line.
-“Good” referring to a line that runs seven days a week and provides reliable regular service to where you need to go or where you’d like to go.
+“Good” refers to a line that runs seven days a week and provides reliable regular service to where you need to go or where you’d like to go.
 Living more than an eight-minute walk from a subway train gets old.
 And when you go to sell your apartment, chances are, buyers won’t consider purchasing a property that doesn’t include easy access to public transit.